rithwiks/4641_Project/README.md

 ### Revenue Trends Across Movies with Multiple Genres
 ![image](https://github.com/rithwiks/4641_Team54/assets/62059099/fc4cd85f-ad44-468c-9bcd-e6d109cff69c)

+The bar chart above illustrates the relationship between the number of genres a movie is categorized under and its total revenue.
+We can suggests that movies classified under four genres tend to generate the highest revenue.
+The chart shows a general increase in revenue as the number of genres increases from two to four, after which the revenue appears to decline.

 ## Model Performance Visualization
 ### Comparison of Actual and Predicted Movie Revenues